 These defensive ends are often in a 3-point stance and will play with their hand on the ground in a 3-point stance.
 The defensive end is often smaller than the Nose and must beat both the guard and the tackle in a pass rush situation.

-Linebackers In The 3-4 Scheme
+Linebackers In The 3-4 Defense

 The inside linebackers in the 3-4 scheme are called the “inside linebackers.”
 The inside linebackers are usually bigger players with more strength than speed.
 These players are often tasked with filling the gaps between the center, guard, and tackle (A & B gaps).